 - 4.1 The costs of the broader Disabled Facilities Grant works are capped.
 Any costs will be covered by the Council's annual grant allocation and the programme will be reviewed quarterly. - 4.2 It is anticipated that the use of a private Occupational Therapist shall be less than £5,000 per year. - 4.3 The increase in agency fees will generally be covered by the grant.
 Occasionally the cost will need to be met by the applicant or the Council or the Council may be required to provide assistance to customers for discretionary work.
-A fund of £50,000 has been made available for this purpose. - 4.4 Where appropriate the Council will make provision for the recycling of grant and loan funding where a land charge has been applied. - 4.5 The costs to the Council of energy efficiency work will be minimal, as the utility company or scheme providers will hold the funds and customers will apply directly to them for assistance.
+A fund of £20,000 has been made available for this purpose. - 4.4 Where appropriate the Council will make provision for the recycling of grant and loan funding where a land charge has been applied. - 4.5 The costs to the Council of energy efficiency work will be proportional and will be part of a 'blended pot' of money utilising other available funding from energy providers or energy efficiency scheme providers. - 4.6 'Top up' provision will be in the form of a means tested grant and registered as a land charge, repayable if the property is sold within a ten year period.